American Landscape(s) AR, 2019

 install date July 31, 2019 and currently on view

-AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park, as a concept designed to engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.
+AMERICAN LANDSCAPE(S) AR (2019) is an independent augmented reality (AR) production by Seol Park.
+It engage the public in viewing museum artifacts overlaid with digital content - text, imagery, audio, and video - visible only through a mobile AR app.

 This project proposes a rapidly updatable, marker-based yet location-aware, in-museum AR experience that helps cultural institutions such as The Met, 1) cost-effectively present interdisciplinary content while leaving zero physical footprint, 2) attract more visitors in general and direct traffic to less-popular historical galleries in particular, 3) deepen the public’s interaction with on-site content in contrast to existing methodologies in which engagement between visitors and museum exhibits remain largely passive.

 The production engages the public in an alternate experience in two regards: one technical the other aesthetic.
 The former by configuring an AR experience in which all text/video/image elements overlaying historical pictures can be 'touched' (tapped) by the viewer on the device and the latter by introducing a collage-like "aggregate" aesthetic that relates to the artist’s cyanotype works on canvas.
 With this two-pronged approach, Park present to viewers nuanced readings of these historical paintings through a contemporary lens.